aditya10/aditya10/README.md

 ### 👋 Hello

 I’m a Computer Science student at the University of British Columbia, Vancouver.
-I work in the [Computer Vision Lab](https://vision.cs.ubc.ca) with Prof. Leonid Sigal.
+I work in the [Computer Vision Lab](https://vision.cs.ubc.ca) with Dr. Leonid Sigal and Dr. Renjie Liao.
 My interests lie in multimodal vision-text models and graph-based techniques for image segmentation and object localization.

 _Quick facts:_